 Many of us are used to seeing yellow and orange fires in campfires and traditional fireplaces.
 Seeing different colors of flames may give us pause, like the blue flames that come out of gas fireplaces.
-You might think this is an unusual phenomenon since it may be unlike what you have seen in the past, so why are the gas flames blue?
+So why are the gas flames blue?

 Gas fireplaces have blue flames because their flames are hotter than the traditional orange and yellow flames.
 The blue flames being emitted from your fireplace are evidence that your gas is being burned properly and everything is combusting as it should.

-The blue flames are exactly the color you want to see coming out of your gas fireplace.
-Having a blue flame with a gas fireplace or any other gas-burning object is a sign that the fire being generated is healthy.
+The blue flames are exactly the color you want to see coming out of your gas fireplace or kitchen stove.
+Having a blue flame with a gas fireplace or any other gas-burning appliance is a sign that the fire being generated is healthy.
 Read on to find out more about what exactly that means.

 What Do Blue Flames Mean?